 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL

 Students in Zeeland are assigned based upon their geographical home location.
 ZPS also offers school of choice openings, which are placed after the residents of Zeeland are assigned to their home school.
-Our Spanish Immersion & Balanced Calendar PBL program, ZQuest, is filled on a first come, first served basis and may change the building of choice for students.
+Our Spanish Immersion & Balanced Calendar PBL programs are filled on a first come, first served basis and may change the building of choice for students.
 There are 7 elementary schools in Zeeland and those schools feed into two middle schools, Cityside and Creekside.
 New Groningen, Roosevelt, ZQuest, and Quincy elementaries feed into Creekside Middle School and eventually to Zeeland West High School.
-Adams, Lincoln and Woodbridge elementaries feed into Cityside Middle School, and eventually to Zeeland West High School.
+Adams, Lincoln, and Woodbridge elementaries feed into Cityside Middle School, and eventually to Zeeland East High School.

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

 Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: SEL (social-emotional learning), Mathematics, and English Language Arts.
 ZPS elementaries are in the process of implementing Second Step, a social-emotional core learning resource.
-At ZQuest, our focus has been adjusting our social emotional work through our MTSS-B process by updating our rubric to simplify expectations as well as create clear and concise consequences.
-We also continue to create a sequence of lessons that supports our SEL curriculum (K-5) and our be nice initiative.
-At the middle level, we continue to work with a group of teacher leaders in the process of choosing the appropriate SEL curriculum.
+At Zeeland Quest, our focus has been adjusting our social emotional work through our MTSS-B process.
+We have updated our rubric to simplify expectations as well as creating clear and concise consequences and interventions.
+We also continue to support students through our SEL curriculum and our be nice initiative.
+At the middle level, we continue to work with a group of teacher leaders in the process of choosing the appropriate SETL curriculum.
+As that is being determined, we lean on the be nice curriculum, along with restorative practices during times of conflict.
 A PreK-12 Math Coalition is working to examine math achievement and instructional practices across the wide.
-At ZQuest, our focus has been working toward common essential standards, along with vertical alignment that follows our scope and sequence.
+At Zeeland Quest, our focus has been the continuation of working toward common essential standards, along with vertical alignment that follows our scope and sequence.
+We are utilizing the mastery learning loop day, which is differentiated instruction on content being learned that puts emphasis on increasing student performance on those specific state standards.
 We continue to create interventions based on need in math at all levels, K-8, and use the data collected from our district’s math coalition to help guide our instructional practices.
 The district is just beginning to examine ELA data, following an implementation cycle that began 7 years ago to determine strengths and needs.
-At ZQuest, we have identified the following strengths and needs: ZQuest is working on refining the reading workshop model and also continuing our learning in order to effectively integrate the skills and strategies our students are learning and practicing into our PBL units in cross curricular ways.
+At Zeeland Quest, we have identified the following strengths and needs: ZQuest is working on refining our reading and writing workshop model and also continuing to learn, in order to effectively integrate the skills and strategies our students are learning and practicing, into our PBL units in cross-curricular ways.